-The M&V team will use synthetic controls on the right-hand side to model impacts for GRID-PIH /participants.
+The M&V team will use synthetic controls on the right-hand side to model impacts for GRID-Lodging participants.
 Any given participant site's regression model will not include all 38 profiles on the right-hand side.
 We anticipate using approximately ten profiles in the modeling procedure.
-For example, a "Lodging" site in the Coastal climate zone group would likely include the Inland Lodging profile and related industries from within the same climate zone group.
+For example, a "Lodging" site in the Coastal climate zone group would likely have the Inland Lodging profile included as well as related industries from within the same climate zone group.